-ENGR-IT can host and manage Git or SVN repositories for your research group.
+ENGR-IT can host and manage Git for your research group.

 The UA HPC research center provides access to its HPC cluster to faculty at no cost, and you can buy into the service for additional compute time and priority.
 There's lots of information about the program here:

 ENGR-IT can configure and support full Linux installations on lab computers, and we also have a couple of shared Linux shell servers for occasional needs.
 Here's info on how to use those:

 ENGR-IT can host physical servers in a secure, climate-controlled environment in our datacenter in the ECE building.
 Servers must be rack-mountable, and we recommend dual power supplies to reduce downtime.

 ENGR-IT manages the requests for firewall changes on the wired network environments in Engineering offices, labs, and classrooms.
 The University manages access to the UA network via Wired Network Registrations using the protocol 802.1x.
 More information can be found here:

 If you need a static IP or firewall exceptions, or if you have other special networking needs, please contact ENGR-IT for assistance.

 Teaching With Technology

 Most UA classrooms have equipment for recording and publishing class lectures using Panopto, Zoom, or Teams.
 Classrooms have widely varying recording capabilities, however, so please let us know right away if you intend to record your classes, especially if you have distance students in any of your classes.
 We have gear like microphones, webcams, and document cameras for instructional recording needs.